Season 1, Episode 4: “Double Lives”

 Not long later Charlotte walks into her house, soaking wet.
 She says she met someone on the way, who gave her a gold watch.
 Somebody named Noah.
 He said the watch once belonged to Charlotte.
 Sure enough, inscribed inside is her name.

 Is the stranger named Noah?
 Or is Noah someone else entirely?
 Regardless, what’s the stranger mean in the grand scheme of it all?
 Who is he?
 We know one thing: Helge knows Noah.

 Out in the woods, a deaf boy walks alone.
 He comes upon a figure made of acorns.
 The stranger, the hooded figure arrives.
 He says Noah sent him.
 Oh, lord.
 What exactly will happen with the ritualistic torture if it happens to a deaf child?
 The ear drums won’t be affected, right?
-This is disturbing, and compelling, and oh, it’s killing me.
+Disturbing, and compelling, and oh, it’s killing me.

 This series is just too fantastic.
-I’m trying not to binge so hard, it’s really difficult.
-One of my favourite shows of 2017, without a doubt.
-Can’t wait to watch more, at the same time I want to savour it, long as possible.
+Trying not to binge so hard, it’s really difficult.
+One of Father Gore’s favourite shows of 2017, without a doubt.

 “Truths” is next.